mawannnn/mawannnn/README.md

 ## About Me

 I'm an incoming D3 Informatics student at Politeknik Negeri Banjarmasin (POLIBAN).
-I come from a Broadcasting & Film background and I'm now learning programming from scratch.
 I'm curious about Data Analytics and Machine Learning,

 ## Tech